 A modern, perfectly round museum split over two levels.
 Regular entry is ¥310 and gives you access to six galleries.
-If you want to view the special exhibitions, there is a fee of around ¥1,000.
+If you want to view the special exhibitions, there is a fee of around ¥1,000 – but it varies depending on the exhibition.
 If you buy both tickets, the special exhibition is ¥100 cheaper.

 The artwork for which the museum is most well known is the “swimming pool” by Leandro Erlich in the center of the building.
-Visitors can view the pool from the top for free.
-If you want to go under the pool, you will need the regular entry ticket.
+Visitors used to be able to view the pool from the top for free but this has recently changed, and is now only for those with special exhibition tickets.

 The regular exhibit can be leisurely perused in about one hour.
 Together with the special exhibition, you could spend about two hours here.